projectcalico/calico/docs/CalicoSwarm.md

 docker run --rm swarm create
 ```

 The second command will print a unique cluster ID token which we must use to configure our Swarm.
 We'll reference this value in the tutorial as ```<swarm_token>```.
 Your token should look something like this: d435dc114a3dd89af2fae239257338ce

 Now that we've got a token, we can begin to configure our Swarm.
 First, let's join each of our two Swarm nodes to the
 cluster.
-Run the following commands on each node, replacing <swarm_token> with the token from above, and <node_ip> with the IP address of this node.
+Run the following commands on each node, replacing ```<swarm_token>``` with the token from above, and ```<node_ip>``` with the IP address of this node.
 ```
 docker run -d swarm join --addr=<node_ip>:2377 token://<swarm_token>
 ```

-Let's now configure the Swarm manager on the manager node.
+Let's now configure the Swarm manager node.
 To do this, run the following on your Swarm manager node.
 Note that ```<swarm_port>``` in the following command can be any unused TCP port on the manager server.
 This is the port the client will use to communicate with the Swarm manager daemon.
 ```
 docker run -d -p <swarm_port>:2375 swarm manage token://<swarm_token>
 ```